Searching ...

 • Gianni’s Trattoria is a neighborhood Italian restaurant with an upscale atmosphere.

-• Jim’ N Nick’s BBQ was ranked as a top BBQ joint by Southern Living.
+• Southern Living ranked Jim’ N Nick’s BBQ as a top BBQ joint.
 It also has received awards for its tasty cheese biscuits.

 • The Smoke Pit sources its meat from the butcher shop next door.
 The line often goes out the door.

 • Southern Grace Distilleries was built inside of a former prison.
-Today it makes an award-winning whiskey.
+Today, the only thing behind bars is its award-winning whiskey.

 Cabarrus County Shopping

-The go-to place for all of your specialty and retail therapy days is Concord Mills located off of I-85.
-This shopping and entertainment complex has over 200 outlets, specialty retailers, restaurants, and other entertainment venues.
+The go-to place for all of your specialty and retail therapy days is Concord Mills off of I-85.
+This shopping and entertainment complex has over 200 outlets, specialty retailers, restaurants, and entertainment venues like high-speed kart racing.
+It’s one of the largest malls in the Charlotte NC area.

 Cannon Village is a restored colonial-style village with antiques, outlets, and specialty shops.
-A former Cannon Mills owner developed it.
+A former Cannon Mills owner developed the shopping area.

-Whether you like to take it fast or slow, Cabarrus County has a lifestyle ideal for you.
-Its proximity to Mecklenburg County in Charlotte means you are only 20 to 30 minutes from urban amenities.
-However, the communities inside Cabarrus County also have some excellent shopping, dining, and lifestyle amenities.
-The two school districts offer excellent education opportunities for families.
-When you add it all together, it’s easy to see why residents enjoy living in Cabarrus County.
+Cabarrus County has an ideal lifestyle whether you like to take it fast or slow.
+Its proximity to Mecklenburg County and the Charlotte metro means you are only 20 to 30 minutes from some stellar attractions.
+However, the cites near Charlotte inside Cabarrus County also have excellent shopping, dining, and lifestyle amenities all their own.
+Two school districts provide excellent education opportunities for families while the job market thrives with opportunities.
+When you add it all together with lower costs of living, it’s easy to see why residents enjoy life in Cabarrus County, NC.

 Start Your Home Search